osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 <table>
   <tr>
     <td><b>Example Scripts</b></td>
     <td>We strongly encourage developers to share scripts of OsiriXgrpc in use.
-Please see our <a href="404.html">
+Please see
-        submitting examples</a> section for more information.</td>
+        <a href="../pyosirix/contributing/CONTRIBUTING.md">Contributing pyOsiriX Example Scripts</a> section for more
+        information.</td>
   </tr>
   <tr>
     <td><b>Documentation</b></td>